manybrain/m8rdocs/source/index.html.md

 Mailinator uses API tokens for authentication.
 All calls to the API must include the token query parameter OR included as an HTTP Authorization header.

 <aside class="notice">
-You must replace YourTeamAPIToken with the API token found on your Team's Settings page
+You must replace <b>YourTeamAPIToken</b> with the API token found on your Team's Settings page
 </aside>

 ## Message API